URL of this page: https://medlineplus.gov/genetics/condition/achondroplasia/

 Causes

-Mutations in the FGFR3 gene cause achondroplasia.
+Variants (also called mutations) in the FGFR3 gene cause achondroplasia.
 The FGFR3 gene provides instructions for making a protein that is involved in the development and maintenance of bone and brain tissue.
-Two specific mutations in the FGFR3 gene are responsible for almost all cases of achondroplasia.
-Researchers believe that these mutations cause the FGFR3 protein to be overly active, which interferes with skeletal development and leads to the disturbances in bone growth seen with this disorder.
+Two specific variants in the FGFR3 gene are responsible for almost all cases of achondroplasia.
+These variants cause the FGFR3 protein to be overly active, which interferes with skeletal development and leads to the disturbances in bone growth seen with this disorder.

 Inheritance